dmatking/idf-new/README.md

 1. **A user-friendly tool** (`esp32-init`) that generates clean ESP-IDF projects for specific boards with optional hardware feature modules (GPS, LVGL UI, WiFi helpers, etc.).
 2. **A knowledge base** of board-specific wiring, reusable feature modules, and a minimal ESP-IDF template that together eliminate repetitive setup work.

-If you ever forget how the system works, or you're trying to explain it to ChatGPT, this README is meant to fully re-prime the context.

 ---

 ## 🚀 What This Tool Does